Concept Heterogeneity-aware Representation Steering: Concept Heterogeneity-aware Representation Steering via GMM-OT

 where $k(\mathbf{x}, \mathbf{a}_i) = \exp\bigl(-\|\mathbf{x} - \mathbf{a}_i\|_2^2 / (2\sigma^2)\bigr)$ with bandwidth $\sigma$.
 In practice, we choose $\sigma$ to be the median of squared distances from $\mathbf{x}$ to cluster centroids, a standard RBF bandwidth trick applied to mitigate kernel sharpness and overconfidence in high dimensions \cite{takeuchi2006nonparametric, gretton2012kernel}.
 The approximated transport map is then given by

 As discussed above, estimating reliable full covariance matrices $\mathbf \Sigma_k$ and $\mathbf \Gamma_l$ for all $k, l$ pairs from limited samples can be noisy and computationally expensive during inference for high-dimensional LLM activations.
-We therefore adopt a useful trade-off between flexibility and efficiency, assuming isotropic covariances \cite{talamon2025variational}.
-Note that mixtures of isotropic Gaussians still represents a much richer class of distributions compared to a single Gaussian.
+We therefore adopt the equal covariances assumption of DiM for each paired clusters, a useful trade-off between full flexibility and efficiency.
+Note that this mixture of Gaussians still represents a much richer class of distributions compared to a single Gaussian.
 Under this assumption, the component-wise transport maps reduce to translations:

 Plugging this back in Eqn.~\eqref{eq:approx-transport}, we obtain the final steering transport map as

 Denoting the second term by $\hat{\mathbf{v}}(\mathbf{x})$ and introducing a steering strength parameter $\alpha \in \mathbb{R}$, we propose the following steering mechanism: